amient/affinity/README.md

     Confluent 3.3.1
     Spark 2.0.2

-Using gradle root project properties scalaVersion, kafkaVersion and sparkVersion the projecct can be cross-compiled.
-Below is the list of branches that are m
+The `zzz` script uses git and gradle to switch between the maintained master branches but the   root project properties scalaVersion, kafkaVersion and sparkVersion the projecct can be used to create a custom enivironment.

 #### Scala 2.11
     - core-scala_2.11